zhanyuanucb/dl-exp-toolkit/README.md

 # Deep Learning Experiment Toolkit
-Provides infrastructure to help you set up deep learning experiments in a second so that you focus on implementing your own idea.
+Provides infrastructure to help you set up deep learning experiments in a second.
 _Acknowledgement:_ This toolkit is mainly adapted and modified from https://github.com/tribhuvanesh/knockoffnets/tree/master/knockoff

 ### Usage & Explanations